• Skip to primary navigation

 Here are some useful notes on some of the ingredients needed to make this matcha brownie recipe.

-• Chocolate chips: Chocolate chips definitely make these brownies more delicious.
-Use regular or mini semi-sweet chocolate chips.
+• Chocolate chips: Chocolate chips make these brownies more delicious.
+Use semi-sweet chocolate or dark or white chocolate chips.

 • Matcha powder: Matcha is powdered green tea powder.
 It gives this matcha brownie recipe its vibrant green color.
 It has a very unique, earthy flavor and tastes so good with the chocolate chips.
 I recommend using the best quality matcha you can afford.
 I use this culinary grade matcha powder.
-Use leftover matcha to make my matcha sugar cookies or treat yourself to a matcha latte.
+Use leftover matcha to make my matcha sugar cookies!

 See recipe card below for a full list of ingredients and measurements.

-• To make matcha brownies without white chocolate, use chopped semi-sweet or bittersweet chocolate.
-The brownies will not be green, but they will still be delicious!
+• Instead of white chocolate, use chopped semi-sweet or bittersweet chocolate.
+The brownies will not be green, but they will be delicious!

 • To elevate the flavor of these green tea brownies, brown the butter.
 Check out my brown butter brownie recipe for directions on how to brown butter.

 • Dust the cooled batch of brownies with cocoa powder before slicing.
-It makes them a little prettier and adds an extra type of chocolate.
+It looks pretty and adds extra chocolate flavor.

-• Use a 1:1 gluten free flour if you’re gluten-free.
-I like Bob’s Red Mill or King Arthur Flour.
+• Swap in a 1:1 gluten free flour such as Bob’s Red Mill or King Arthur Flour to make these gluten free.

 • I have not made these without eggs.
 For a delicious vegan brownie recipe, try this recipe for vegan brownies.